Is Wood Conductive

 Conclusion

 Wood’s conductivity properties have been a subject of curiosity.
-Through our exploration, we have learned that wood is not inherently conductive, but its moisture content and specific types can alter its conductivity.
-Understanding this distinction is crucial in various applications, such as electrical circuits or insulation.
+Through our exploration, we have learned that wood is not inherently conductive, but its moisture content can alter its conductivity dramatically — by a factor of one million between bone dry and saturated.
+Keep wood dry, and it remains one of nature’s most reliable insulators.